kai-pischke/risk/interface.md

 ```hs
 neighbours :: Country -> [Country]
 ```
-Given a country, returns the list of all neighbouring countries.
+Given a country, returns the list of all neighbouring countries (in no specific order).
 ```hs
 isNeighbour :: Country -> Country -> Bool
 ```